Simon N Wood

 I am interested in taking on PhD students working on any area related to my research interests.
 Here are a couple of example projects: GAMs for big data and GAMs for multivariate data.
 The department has funding for strong students.

-- Matteo Fasiolo, works as a postdoc on smooth modelling for energy forecasting.
+- Matteo Fasiolo, works as a postdoctoral fellow on smooth modelling for energy forecasting.